PhilterPaper/Perl-PDF-Builder/README.md

 needed (worst case, you can unpack the `.tar.gz` file and copy files into place yourself!).
 Currently there are no compiles and links (Perl extensions) done during the install process, only copying of .pm Perl module files.

+## Manually building

+As is the usual practice with building such a package (from the command line), the steps are:

+perl Makefile.PL
+make
+make test
+make install

+If you have your system configured to run Perl for a .pl/.PL file, you may be able to omit "perl" from the first command, which creates a Makefile. "make" is the generic command to run (it feeds on the Makefile), but your system may have it under a different name, such as dmake (Strawberry Perl on Windows), gmake, or nmake.

+PDF::Builder does not currently compile and link anything, so gcc, g++, etc. will not be used.
+The build process merely copies .pm files around.

 ## Copyright